 Look at it holistically from the location, the amenities and social aspects, school district, and your neighbors.
 It can be difficult to find a community and neighbors that you love and if you already have it, it’s very hard to leave.
 For many families, this is the reason to stay and remodel.

 How long could you stay in the home if you completed your list of renovations?

 If your renovations can buy you ten or more years in a home that you love this a good reason to consider remodeling.

 How will remodeling affect the value of your home in comparison to others in your neighborhood?

 Will the proposed projects you are considering allow your home to remain within the average or high average home values in your neighborhood?
 It can be risky for resale to be the highest priced home in the neighborhood.

 Are there local zoning issues that could prevent you from completing your project?

 This can become an issue when you need to build an addition where zoning restrictions on height and proximity to property lines come into play.
 However don’t lose hope, a creative design team can often offer alternate solutions that meet local zoning requirement.

 Need help deciding what makes the best sense for your family?
-Contact us to discuss what you’d like to change about your home and we will help guide you in making the right decision.
+Did you know that JMC offers virtual consultations?
+When you're reading to remodel, contact us to discuss what you’d like to change about your home and we will help guide you in making the right decision.